-- b.
-In the event an employee does not use the maximum sick leave hours allowed during a calendar year, the unused portion shall be credited to the employee for future use.
-An employee may not accumulate more than 960 hours of sick leave. - c.
-On January 1 of each year, the sick leave accumulated from the previous years, plus their current year's sick leave allowance shall be credited to the employee. - d.
-Persons employed on January 1, 1978, were entitled to reserve sick leave under a previous sick leave plan.
-Sick leave reserve time, as had been calculated and credited to said employees, shall be used only in increments of 80 hours or more, and satisfactory evidence of the illness or injury must be presented before those benefits shall apply.
-The employee will be responsible for designating the use of this reserve.
+- (1) Usage of sick leave shall be in accordance with the applicable provisions of the City's Manual of Personnel Practices, Policies and Procedures.
+Employees are eligible to only use sick leave hours that they have accrued. - (2) In the event an employee does not use the maximum sick leave hours allowed during a calendar year, the unused portion shall be credited to the employee for future use.
+Such accumulation shall not exceed 960 hours.
+An employee may not accumulate more than 960 hours of sick leave. - (3) Persons employed on or before January 1, 1978, were entitled to receive sick leave under a previous sick leave plan.
+Sick reserve time, as had been calculated and credited to said employees shall be used only in increments of 80 hours or more.
+In addition, these employees must present satisfactory evidence of their illness to become eligible to receive these benefits.
+The employees will be responsible for designating the use of this reserve.

-- e.
-Under special circumstances of illness, upon recommendation of the Department Head and approval of the Director of Personnel the following may apply: - i.
-Employee may borrow up to one annual allotment of unaccrued and unearned sick leave; provided, how ever, that should the employee leave employment with the City prior to earning the advanced sick leave, the employee shall remit to the City an amount equal to the dollar value of the advanced sick leave used. - ii.
-Reserve sick leave (from the Sick Leave Plan prior to January 1, 1978) may be used in other than increments of 10 days or more. - 4.
+2. PERS Credit for Unused Sick Leave

 The City has amended its contract with PERS to provide Credit for Unused Sick Leave (Govt.
 Code Sec.
 20965).
 Pursuant to Government Code Section 20965, such benefit will allow unused accumulated sick leave to be converted to additional service credit at time of retirement, at the rate of .004 of a year of service credit for each day of unused sick leave.